MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Authorized Users/README.md

 1. PowerShell v5.x is installed on your computer.
     - Issue the command: $PSVersionTable.PSVersion
     - PowerShell 7.x is NOT supported
+1. Auto Attendants and Call Queues have been created.
 1. Enterprise Voice Enabled users have been created.
 1. Voice Applications Policies have been created.